Vietnamese

 • The Requirement: Effective July 1, 2025, all companies must register for and use a corporate electronic identification (e-ID) account to conduct online administrative procedures.
 This includes essential functions like tax filing, customs declarations, and accessing the National Public Service Portal.
 Existing corporate accounts on these portals will become invalid after this date, making the new e-ID indispensable for operations.

 • The Registration Process: The process creates a direct link between the company and its leadership.
-A corporate e-ID can only be registered by the company's legal representative (or a duly authorized employee) using their own personal Level 2 VNeID account.
+A corporate e-ID can only be registered by the company's legal representative (or a duly authorised employee) using their own personal Level 2 VNeID account.

 • The Foreign Legal Representative Challenge: This process presents a significant and immediate challenge for FDI companies led by foreigners.